William-gregory/DA-ML/online_iceocean/README.md

              if (! -e coupler.res) then
                  echo model still running
              else
-                 cp DAML_G23.csh .
+                 cp DAML.csh .
-                 csh DAML_G23.csh >& log_CNN.out
+                 csh DAML.csh >& log_CNN.out
-                 rm log_CNN.out
-                 rm DAML_G23.csh
              endif

              # rest of post-processing script follows as normal

-`DAML_G23.csh` is shown here as an example, so just swap this out for another (e.g., `DAML_MEC.csh` or `DAML_OPTp2.csh`).
 To run a 2-step correction approach where first the CNN updates the state, and then we do DA on top, just add a call to the DART script below, as follows:

     <freInclude name="OM4_postprocess">
         <postProcess>